GraphingLib/GraphingLib/docs/handbook/scatter_fitting.rst

 The :class:`~graphinglib.data_plotting_1d.Scatter` Object
 ---------------------------------------------------------

 In GraphingLib, there are two ways to create a :class:`~graphinglib.data_plotting_1d.Scatter` object.
 If you want to plot existing data, you can use the standard constructor by passing in the x and y data as lists or numpy arrays.
-If you want to plot a function, you can use the :meth:`~graphinglib.data_plotting_1d.Scatter.from_function` method.
+If you want to plot a function, you can use the :py:meth:`~graphinglib.Scatter.from_function` method.
 This method takes in a function and a range of x values to evaluate the function at.
 In the latter case, you can also specify the number of points to evaluate the function at.
 Both of these alternatives are shown below.

 .. plot::